qemm/joomlasqli/README.md

  view
  task

-Then I saw an strange behavior on the web a then I see that the parameter view responds to an easy timebased query http://test.xxxxx.com/es/index.php?option=com_virtuemart&view=categorysearch%27+%2F+sleep%285%29+%2F+%27&task=smartSearch
+Then I saw an strange behavior on the web and then I see that the parameter view responds to an easy timebased query http://test.xxxxx.com/es/index.php?option=com_virtuemart&view=categorysearch%27+%2F+sleep%285%29+%2F+%27&task=smartSearch